appserver-io/appserver/_docs/installation.md

 > Runs and tested on Debian Squeeze (64-bit) and higher!

-If you're on a Debian system you might also try our `.deb` repository:
+If you are on a Debian system you might also try our `.deb` repository:

 ```
 root@debian:~# echo "deb http://deb.appserver.io/ wheezy main" > /etc/apt/sources.list.d/appserver.list